vinteumorg/Floresta/doc/run.md

 Floresta comes with a watch-only wallet that you can use to track your transactions.
 You just need to provide the wallet information, either as a configuration file or as a command line argument.
 See the [sample configuration file](../config.toml.sample) for an example config.
 Floresta supports SLIP-132 extended public keys (xpubs) and output descriptors.
-You can add new wallets to follow at any time, just call the `rescan` rpc after adding the wallet.
+You can add new wallets to follow at any time, just call the `rescanblockchain` rpc after adding the wallet.

 You can add new descriptors to the wallet with the `importdescriptor` rpc.